-By Kate Ryan
+By Hugo Greenhalgh and Kate Ryan

-1. The Equality Act would ban employers from discriminating when hiring or firing workers based on orientation and identity.
-Research done last year by polling company Gallup Inc. found 60 percent of gay, lesbian and bisexual Americans reported being fired or denied a job, compared with 40 percent of heterosexual workers.
+1. Employers would be banned from discriminating on the grounds of sexual orientation and gender identity when hiring or firing staff.
+Research by polling company Gallup Inc. in 2018 found 60% of gay, lesbian and bisexual Americans reported being fired or denied a job, compared with 40% of heterosexual workers.